presidential-innovation-fellows/pif-website/CONTRIBUTING.md

 ## Usage

-Run a local web server:
+To run a local web server:

 ```sh
 bundle exec jekyll serve # then view in browser at localhost:4500